Michael-Lasso/Red-Runners-1/README.md

 The following environment variables should be set for the script to run.

-RED_RUNNER_PATH = path to the Red-Runners-1 directory
+RED_RUNNER_PATH = path to the Red-Runners-1 directory.

 JAVA_HOME = path to the java bin.
 JDK 8+